CodingItWrong/outsidein.dev/book/next-steps.md

 # Next Steps

 You've finished this book and gotten a taste of outside-in test-driven development on the frontend.
-I published this guide for free because I hope it helps people.
+I wrote this book because I hope it helps people.
 If you've benefitted from it and/or have feedback, I would love to hear from you—please [get in touch](/contact)!

-This guide was just the beginning of your journey.
+This book was just the beginning of your journey.
 Here are some more suggestions to take your learning further.

 *Some of the links to book below are affiliate links: if you purchase through them I make a little money without any cost to you.
 If you’d rather not use these links, feel free to search for these books at your preferred bookseller.
 I recommend InformIT and Pragmatic Programmers for DRM-free ebooks.*